 You've seen running boards before—they're the steps that span the entire distance of a vehicle's cockpit from the driver's door to the rear doors.
 Unlike nerf bars, they're solid steps, so there's no gap between the boards and the vehicle.
-And, they're usually topped with a non-skid texture to prevent any "Jerry Lewis meets a banana peel" incidents.
+And, they're usually topped with a non-skid texture to prevent any slippery incidents.

 Install Running Boards in 4 Easy Steps